Keperra Buyers Agent’s Guide

 Are you looking to purchase a home or investment property in Keperra?
 As a Keperra Buyers Agent we’d be happy to help and have compiled the following suburb profile for your information.
 Best wishes with your Keperra property purchase!

 Keperra is a gentrifying suburb located 11km North-West of the Brisbane CBD.
 The suburb is best known for its now decommissioned quarry and the 27-hole championship golf course.
-Keperra is bordered by the suburbs of Mitchelton, Arana Hills, Ferny Grove and Ferny Hills.
+Keperra is bordered by the suburbs of Mitchelton, Arana Hills, Ferny Grove, Ferny Hills and Enoggera.

 The population of Keperra in 2016 was around 6,803 and continues to grow.
 62% of households in Keperra are owner occupied and consistent predominantly of 30-39-year old professional couples with children.